Posted by Wolfgang Aldrian , - 20 December, 2021

 For more than 15 years, underground construction experts from all over the world have participated in our popular workshops at the Hagerbach Test Gallery in Switzerland.
 After a short break due to the Covid-19 lockdowns, we are back with our injection and sprayed concrete workshops.

 We were happy to welcome 82 underground construction experts from Germany, Turkey, Slovenia, South Africa, Romania, Poland, the United Arab Emirates, and the United Kingdom to this year's training sessions.
-These two workshops are always a great opportunity to learn together, and exchange knowledge about our technologies.
+These two workshops are always a great opportunity to learn together and exchange knowledge about our technologies.

-Our participants gained hands-on experience in our "show-and-tell" sessions, where we presented the possible application types and technical performance of our injection systems, complemented by practical trainings for injection operators.
+Our participants gained hands-on experience in our "show-and-tell" sessions, where we presented the possible application types and technical performance of our injection systems, complemented by practical training for injection operators.
 In addition, participants experienced shotcreting first-hand and learned about its intricacies.

 It's all about rock bolting performance and solutions for injection

 How safely a mine can be developed is a critical factor for fast, efficient mining.
-Developed for placement of cable and rock bolts in underground mines, our innovative solutions improve cycle times for both cable and rock bolt installation.
+Developed for the placement of cable and rock bolts in underground mines, our innovative solutions improve cycle times for both cable and rock bolt installation.

 The benefits of MasterRoc RBA 380:

 - Excellent thixotropic properties for secure and precise application